• Skip to primary navigation

 • Browning the Pork Shoulder – It’s very easy to burn the pork shoulder, so be sure to flip the meat once it browns on one side.

-• Skin on vs. Skin Off – Leaving the skin and fat cap on will keep the meat very moist.
+• Skin On vs. Skin Off – Leaving the skin and fat cap on will keep the meat very moist.
 Make sure to place the meat with the skin side facing up when you put it in the Instant Pot.
 The downside is that the barbecue sauce will be much more oily if you leave the skin and fat cap on.
 This is where a fat separator can really be helpful!

 What to Serve with